-Recovery from a total knee replacement can take from 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.
+Recovery from a total knee replacement can take 12 weeks to six months, with regular follow-up appointments for X-rays and exams until the knee is healed.

 Caring for yourself after a knee replacement can be easier if you have extra help.
 Don’t be afraid to ask for help if you need it.
 Also, talking with our joint coordinator can help alleviate some of your post-surgery concerns.

 After knee-replacement surgery, it’s very important to challenge and push yourself each day.
-Patients can do many exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.
+Patients can do exercises to make their recovery more comfortable and help strengthen thigh and leg muscles.

 Our Experts Are Ready To Help.

 Partial Knee Replacement

 A partial knee replacement is an option for an overwhelming number of patients.
 Stevens Point Orthopedics offers the Oxford partial knee replacement.
-Dr. David Henneghan has more years of experience with these types of knee replacements than any other provider in central Wisconsin.
+Dr. David Henneghan has more experience with these types of knee replacements than any other provider in central Wisconsin.

 The surgery process is similar for total and partial knee replacement, but the partial replacement can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
 This means you may not spend a night in the hospital.

 In order to be a candidate for a partial knee replacement, your arthritis must be confined to the front and inside portion of the knee, and the ACL must be intact.
 This represents about 40% of patients with osteoarthritis in their knees.

 This is not a stepping-stone procedure.
 In fact, after 20 years 91% of patients still have their partial knee replacement and have not needed a total knee replacement.

 Recovery from a partial knee replacement usually takes three to six months.
-Individuals with sedentary work can return to work about two weeks after their procedure.
+Individuals with sedentary jobs can return to work about two weeks after their procedure.
 Those returning to more active work may be out six weeks or longer.
 After a full recovery, patients with partial knee replacements enjoy the same motion and function as a normal knee.

 Some benefits of the partial knee replacement compared to a total knee replacement include: